Scaling your Adwords lead generation would be great, right?

 - Using dynamic keyword insertion

-When you only have a few hundred adverts within your account keeping track of when advert tests have reached statistical significance is fairly straightforwards.
+When you only have a few hundred adverts within your account, keeping track of when your advert tests reach statistical significance is fairly straightforward.

-But when you have a few hundred or even a few thousand then you need to use automation.
+But when you have several hundred, or even a few thousand, then you’ll quickly find you need to use automation.